 Unlike conventional motors, servos are closed-loop devices.
-That is, they contain sensors and internal circuits to receive control signals and adjust their position to the angle we specify.
+That is, they contain internal sensors and circuits to receive control signals and adjust their position to the angle we specify.

 Servos are widely used in robotics projects, 3D printers, remote-controlled vehicles, robotic arms, and other systems where precise motion control is required.

-Connecting the servo to the ESP32
+Connecting the Servo to the ESP32

-Here is the pin configuration for the servo:
+Here is the servo pin configuration:

 - Red wire (VCC): Connect to a 5V pin on the ESP32 or to an external 5V power supply.